proconnect-gouv/proconnect-test-client/README.md

 ## Configuration

-Available env variables and there default values are listed [here](.env).
+Available env variables for ProConnect Identité are listed [here](.env).

+Available env variables for ProConnect Fédération are listed [here](federation.env).

 You can use the app-sandbox.moncomptepro.beta.gouv.fr oidc provider with the following client configuration: